 Railway tie demand is expected to remain healthy, as solid fundamental factors are leading to further investments in the continental rail network.
-Product availability has returned to a more appropriate level in the untreated railway tie market and consistent supply in the coming months will be a key factor in rebuilding inventory.
-The Company believes the strength of its procurement network and its current inventory position should allow Stella-Jones to meet demand at an optimal cost.
+Product availability has returned to appropriate levels in the untreated railway tie market and the Company believes the strength of its procurement network and its current inventory position should allow Stella-Jones to meet demand at an optimal cost.